Skip to main content

 Tasks

-• Create a local RPZ to ensure DNS traffic from the techblue.net domain is allowed to pass through
+• Create a local RPZ named allowlist.rpz to ensure DNS traffic from the techblue.net domain is allowed to pass through using a previously configured server group called RPZ Local NSG.

-• Create a rule in the allowlist.rpz to ensure DNS requests for the techblue.net and all sub domains pass through unmodified
+• Create a rule in the allowlist.rpz to ensure DNS requests for techblue.net and all of its sub-domains get passed through unmodified.

 • Switch over to the testing-linux machine with the credentials (training/infoblox) and set the machine up for testing.